tomccargo/docsify-image-size/README.md

 A Docsify plugin that adds **image sizing** and **alignment** using simple directives inside the **ALT text** of markdown images.

-Stable, predictable, and compatible with all Docsify themes.
-No conflicts with Docsify's built-in `:size=` behavior.

 ---

 ## Quick Docsify Example